-The 2011 Acura ZDX comes in three versions.
-The ZDX ($45,645) comes standard with leather upholstery, dual climate-control, premium audio with USB port and auxiliary inputs, multi-information display, rear-view camera.
+The 2012 Acura ZDX comes in three versions.
+ZDX ($46,020) comes standard with leather upholstery, dual climate-control, premium audio with USB port and auxiliary inputs, multi-information display, rear-view camera.
 (All NCTD prices are Manufacturer's Suggested Retail Prices and do not include destination charge.)

-The ZDX with Technology Package ($50,145) upgrades to Milano leather interior trim, a navigation system with voice recognition, multi-view rear camera, AcuraLink communication system, real-time traffic updates and weather, an ELS surround-sound stereo system, wireless telephone interface, tri-zone climate control, keyless access with pushbutton starting.
+The ZDX with Technology Package ($50,520) upgrades to Milano leather interior trim, a navigation system with voice recognition, multi-view rear camera, AcuraLink communication system with real-time traffic updates and weather, an ELS surround-sound stereo system, wireless telephone interface, tri-zone climate control, keyless access with pushbutton starting.

 Designed in keeping with Acura's Keen Edge theme, the ZDX flaunts dramatic planes and contours.
 To get the aggressive haunches that distinguish this crossover, Acura produced a rear quarter panel that required extraordinary stamping procedures.
 With the deepest draw of any panel the company has ever produced, great care had to be taken with die design to avoid wrinkling or tearing of the metal skin.

-A panoramic glass roof (said to be the longest glass roof in the industry) features an integrated power moonroof.
+A long panoramic glass roof features an integrated power moonroof.
 Dual powered sunshades provide shelter from the sun.
 Wide wheel arches, pronounced shoulders and angular creases provide surface tension to dispel any suggestion of the usual two-box SUV look.
-Xenon lights are mounted inside asymmetrical housings up front, and there's a stylistic continuation of Acura's chevron grille motif in the lower-bumper apertures.
+Xenon high-intensity discharge headlights are mounted inside asymmetrical housings up front, and there's a stylistic continuation of Acura's chevron grille motif in the lower-bumper apertures.

 At the rear, the designers again used distinct panel shapes, tail light outlines and integrated exhaust outlets to embellish the silhouette.
 A lower glass panel in the rear hatch helps improve rear visibility.

-Designed as it was to cosset affluent couples, the ZDX interior received close attention from the Acura designers.
-This is the first time the company has employed hand-stitched leather on the dashboard, door panels and center console, and it has been executed with great care.
+The Acura ZDX features a luxurious cabin with rich-looking hand-stitched leather on the dashboard, door panels and center console that has been executed with great care.
 The hides themselves are what's known as full grain.
 Many leather finishes are buffed surfaces, necessary to remove flaws.
 These are carefully selected, unscarred hides from Hungary and China.